6 Ways to reduce stress in the workplace

 It’s estimated that there are around 700,000 autistic children and adults in the UK and Ireland.
 That’s likely a conservative estimate—as we get better at diagnosing this disability, we understand more about it.

-The week of the 29th March-4th of April is Autism Awareness Week.
-This is a vital cause—it’s important that we all come together to understand what autism is, how it works, and what we can do to make our workplaces more inclusive.
+The week of the 2nd to 8th April in 2024 is Autism Awareness Week.
+This is a vital because it is important that we all come together to understand what autism is, how it works, and what we can do to make our workplaces more inclusive.

 What is ASD?